bekadan/SingletonExample/README.md

 Singleton Design Pattern in C# (.NET 8)

-This repository demonstrates the Singleton Design Pattern in C#, using both a thread-unsafe and a thread-safe (Lazy<T>) implementation.
+This repository demonstrates the Singleton Design Pattern in C#, using a thread-safe (Lazy<T>) implementation.
 The project simulates a configuration manager that loads application settings from a JSON file and is shared across multiple services and threads.

 🚨 Problem